borzilleri/clipper/README.md

 ## Todo List

 These are features that `snibbets` has that I have not yet implemented, or additional features I'd like to add.
+They're _very_ roughly in priority order.

+* Alfred support
+* console colors for terminal output
+* better handling of output redirection
 * `gum` menus
 * `fzf` menus
 * `skylighting` highlighting
-* Launchbar support
+* Launchbar support (very low priority as I don't use Launchbar)
-* Alfred support

 ## Differences from `snibbets`